programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Lemmatization

 Finally, let's perform lemmatization on our sentences using spaCy and Stanza (NLTK does not provide out-of-the-box lemmatization for non-English languages).
-Lemmatization is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
-The word "typed," for example, would be reduced to the lemma "type," removing the "-d" suffix to return the word to a more basic form.
+Lemmatization is the process of grouping together the [inflected](https://en.wikipedia.org/wiki/Inflection) forms of a word so they can be analysed as a single item, the 'lemma'.
+The word _typed_, for example, would be reduced to the lemma _type_, removing the '-d' suffix to simplify the word into a basic form.

-spaCy does not have a single multingual lemmatization corpus, so we'll have to run separate models on our Russian and French text and split our multilingual sentence into its component parts again.
+spaCy does not have a single multingual lemmatization corpus, so we'll have to split our multilingual sentence into its component parts again, then run separate models on the Russian and French texts.
 For more info on lemmatization using spaCy, including a list of supported languages, visit spaCy's [lemmatizer documentation](https://spacy.io/api/lemmatizer).

-First we load our models, apply them to our text, and print the lemmas returned by spaCy.
+First, we load our models, apply them to our text, and print the lemmas returned by spaCy.
 We'll start with Russian:

 ```python